Babi-B/git-readme-tips/README.md

   <li><a href='#badges'>Badges</a></li>
   <li><a href='#nested-list'>Dropdown Lists</a></li>
   <li><a href='#font-awesome'>Using Font Awesome Icons</a></li>
-  <li><a href=''></a></li>
+  <li><a href='#contribute'>Contribute</a></li>
 </ol>

 # <span id='intro'>Introduction</span>

 This is a simplified outline of a few tips that can be added to a git README.md markdown to spice up your documentation.
-This works with png, jpg and jpeg files.

 # <span id='upload'>Uploading an image</span>

 Uploading a picture is very simple.
 Just copy and paste.
-This works with png, jpg and jpeg files.
+This works with png, jpg, and jpeg files.

 # <span id='badges'>Badges</span>
 The colors relay different messages<br>